Peg LaCentra

-Margherita Maria Francesca LaCentra (c.1910 - June 1, 1996) was an American contralto singer, best known for her work on old-time radio and her singing with Artie Shaw's orchestra.
+Margherita Maria Francesca LaCentra (April 10, 1910 – June 1, 1996) was an American contralto singer, best known for her work on old-time radio and her singing with Artie Shaw's orchestra.
 She also performed as Barbara Fulton.

 Early years

-Born in Boston, LaCentra studied at the Fenway Academy of Dramatic Art and the New England Conservatory of Music and graduated from Katharine Gibbs College.
+Born on April 10, 1910 in Boston, LaCentra studied at the Fenway Academy of Dramatic Art and the New England Conservatory of Music and graduated from Katharine Gibbs College.

 Radio

 LaCentra worked as an announcer at WNAC and performed on WBZ radio in Boston before moving to New York in 1931 to work on network radio broadcasts.
 She performed on NBC programs, including Beauty Box Theater, Circus Night in Silvertown, and Lucky Smith.

 In 1934, LaCentra was billed as Barbara Fulton when she sang with Leo Reisman's orchestra on radio.
 Use of the pseudonym was necessary because Reisman's sponsor was a competitor of the one for which she sang on another program.
 In December 1934, she began singing with Harry Reser and his orchestra on a new weekly program on NBC.

 In 1935, a group of five radio stars selected LaCentra and Bob Lawrence to star in a new program, The Radio City Party, on NBC-Blue.
 Also in 1935, she was the leading lady on Max Baer's radio program.
 She gained her own program, The Peg LaCentra Show, on NBC in 1938, a year in which she also sang on For Men Only on NBC.

 LaCentra was one of the stars of the Gulden's Mustard Serenade, a 15-minute variety show broadcast on NBC twice weekly in 1940.
 She and singer Jerry Wayne co-starred in a twice-weekly musical program on CBS in 1944.
 As a dramatic actress, she frequently played supporting roles in Mutual's romantic thriller, The Modern Adventures of Casanova (1952).

 In addition to her work on network radio, LaCentra recorded programs for NBC's Thesaurus music service.